evincarofautumn/kitten/Specification.md

  4. `a` U+0061 LATIN SMALL LETTER A – `f` U+0066 LATIN SMALL LETTER F

+##### Typesetting

+Radix specifiers ought to be typeset as subscripts.
+Hexadecimal numbers should be set in capitals, or small capitals when typesetting with text figures.

+    deafbeef#16

+> DEAFBEEF<sub>16</sub>

 ##### Notes

 The goal of a numeric literal syntax is to be legible and make the radix